Student Services and Documents

 The Office of Counseling and Testing supports the academic goals of FMU by coordinating testing services for the University.
 For more information, visit the Office of Counseling and Testing webpage.

 The following documents show the commitment of Student Life to the overall experience of Francis Marion students.
-Maintaining a just and safe learning environment for our students is one of the primary objectives of Student Affairs.
+Maintaining a just and safe learning environment for our students is one of the primary objectives of the Office of Student Life.

 Statement of Honor